UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Method

 \subsection{Problem Formulation}

 Let $x_1$ and $x_2$ be a pair of input texts and $y\in\mathbb{R}$ the corresponding empathy score.
-In the EmpathicStories dataset \citep{shen2023modeling}, $y$ measures empathic similarity between two story texts; in the NewsEmpathy dataset \citep{buechel2018modeling}, it refers to the degree of empathy in an essay written by study participants after reading a news article.
+In the EmpStories dataset \citep{shen2023modeling}, $y$ measures empathic similarity between two story texts.
+In the NewsEmp dataset \citep{buechel2018modeling}, it refers to the degree of empathy expressed in essays written by study participants after reading newspaper articles.

-We focus on \emph{state} empathy in written narratives, which depends on both source and target contexts \citep{shen2023modeling}.
+We focus on \emph{state} empathy in written narratives, which depends on both source and target contexts \citep{hasan2025are}.
 Accordingly, we adopt a \emph{cross‑encoder} formulation: we form the input sequence

-tokenise it jointly, and feed it into a shared encoder $\mathcal{F}_\theta$.
-While a bi‑encoder (two separate encoders) is possible, the cross‑encoder can directly capture interactions between $x_1$ and $x_2$.
+tokenise it jointly, and feed it into a shared encoder $\mathcal{F}_\theta$\footnote{Note that while RoBERTa tokeniser has this formulation of two SEP tokens in separating $x_1$ and $x_2$, DeBERTa and ModernBERT tokenisers assign only one SEP token in separating the inputs.}.
+While a bi-encoder (two separate encoders) is possible, the cross-encoder can directly capture interactions between $x_1$ and $x_2$.